mdeleon450/NFA-to-DFA-Converter/README.md

 # NFA-to-DFA-Converter
-A java program that Converts a Nondeterministic Finite Automata to a Deterministic Finite Automata
+A Java program that Converts a Nondeterministic Finite Automata to a Deterministic Finite Automata